NEONScience/NEON-Data-Skills/tutorials/Python/AOP/Multisensor/PRISMATIC/prismatic_workshop.md

 As of June 2026, NEON requires an API token for data downloads, to reduce bot scraping and improve user support.
 The workshop's CyVerse environment provides the token needed for the tutorial downloads, so participants do not need to place a token in the notebook or repository.

 If you run the workflow on your own computer or in another environment, you will need to create and securely configure your own token.
 Tokens can be generated through a NEON Data Portal user account: log in to your account or create one, then open the **API Tokens** section.
-For best practices on storing and using tokens, follow NEON's [API token setup instructions](https://www.neonscience.org/resources/learning-hub/tutorials/api-token-setup).
+For best practices on storing and using tokens, follow NEON's <a href="https://www.neonscience.org/resources/learning-hub/tutorials/api-token-setup" target=_blank>API token setup instructions</a>.

 Once you have saved your token securely, set it as the `NEON_API_TOKEN` environment variable before running the download functions.
 For example, in Python: